 The Short-Term Staff Permit (for up to one year) and the Provisional Internship Permit (for up to two years) are waivers for districts that are unable to recruit suitable credentialed staff.
 Pre-internships and CalStateTEACH programs also allow individuals—including professionals changing careers—to hold paid teaching positions while completing credentialing requirements.
 University- and district-based programs must offer participants an early completion option allowing them to demonstrate pedagogical skills through examination.

 The requirements for teachers in schools that receive federal funding under Title I have changed with Congress’s reauthorization of the Elementary and Secondary Education Act in 2015, referred to as the Every Student Succeeds Act.
 Unlike its predecessor, which required that core academic courses be taught by “highly qualified” teachers, the Every Student Succeeds Act states that teachers only have to meet their state’s licensing requirements.
 However, ESSA also requires that poor and minority students not be disproportionately taught by teachers who are inexperienced, ineffective, or teaching out-of-field.
-In 2020, in response to the coronavirus pandemic, Gov. Gavin Newsom waived certain requirements to make it easier for teachers to complete their credentials.
-For more details, see this EdSource guide.
+The California Department of Education and California Commission on Teacher Credentialing are now collaborating to track teacher assignment data.
+In 2023-24, 82% of teachers in the state's TK-12 public schools had a clear credential, while 6% were "ineffective," meaning they did not have a valid credential, 4% were teaching out of their field, and 2% were interns.

 Each district’s governing board sets a schedule for teachers salaries through the collective bargaining process negotiated between the district and the teachers’ representatives.
 The schedule is based on level of education and years of experience.